07740 877 544 [email protected]

 The new owners of Glenisla Hotel were based in London and searched for a signmaker in Angus.

-After speaking on the phone with the owners, I visited the site following an extensive refurbishment and a thoughtful rebrand.
-My project brief determined a simple and elegant design for two large signs.
+After speaking on the phone with the owners, I visited the hotel following to see its extensive refurbishment.
+The project brief stated a simple and elegant design for two large signs.
 The new management also wanted to compliment the character of the historic building.
 The message had to be clear and easily read in strong sunlight.
 In addition, the signs had to withstand the harsh seasonal weather.

 Both the bespoke exterior signs were made using aluminium composite (Dibond) panels.
 Both signs were cut out of one large sheet panel each, as I try to avoid butted edges whenever possible.
-These were then prepared and painted with an exterior satin finish.
-The finish reduced the glare which would reflect off of gloss panels.
-The stag pictorial and tagline were also hand painted and high performance, matt white vinyl used for maximum durability.
+The sign panels were then prepared and painted with an exterior satin finish.
+The finish reduced the glare which would reflect off of gloss finish panels.
+The stag pictorial and tagline were also hand painted and high performance, matt white vinyl was used for maximum durability.

-The 3.2m façade sign is a custom made box tray, which comprises of folded edges (returns).
-The returns were 40mm which protruded the sign face off of the wall.
+The 3.2m façade sign is a custom made box tray, which comprises folded edges (returns).
+The returns are 40mm which protrudes the sign face off of the wall.
 Painted timber batons were screw fixed to the wall, then the tray was slipped over the batons.
 This ensures no visible fixings and the tray is firmly secured to the stonework.

-The freestanding sign panel at 2m by 1.5m was fixed to existing, reclaimed posts and considerably strengthened with painted, timber batons.
-Care and attention to the wind load is crucial when installing such large panels.
+The freestanding sign panel at 2m by 1.5m is fixed to existing, reclaimed posts and considerably strengthened with painted, timber batons.
+Care and attention to the wind load are crucial when installing such large panels.

-Both the freestanding sign panel and sign tray, as well as the timber posts were delivered to site and installed within one day.
+Both the freestanding sign panel and sign tray, as well as the timber posts, were delivered to the site and installed within one day.